-In today's market, a low-code platform like Quickbase, Appian, Mendix, or Outsystems are typically positioned for the needs of an enterprise customer at a medium or large organization.
-Think use cases like internal applications, workflow automation, modernization of legacy systems, and other business critical applications, including those that might be customer-facing.
+Low-code platforms like Quickbase, Appian, Mendix, or Outsystems are typically positioned for the needs of an enterprise customer at a medium or large organization.
+These platforms are ideal for internal applications, workflow automation, modernization of legacy systems, and other business-critical applications, including those that might be customer-facing.